 - Head to the Splash Mountain exit to meet Jessie and Woody

 - Ride Big Thunder Mountain Railroad with a FP+ (40″ height requirement)

 - Jungle Cruise

-Head to the castle for a princess makeover at Bibbidi Bobbidi Boutique.
+You may also want to head to the castle for a princess makeover at Bibbidi Bobbidi Boutique.
 This reservation should be made well ahead so try to do it 6 months in advance.
-Make the reservation for early afternoon so you don’t miss out on morning opportunities in the parks.
+Make the reservation for the afternoon so you don’t miss out on morning opportunities in the parks.

 Day 7 – Departure Day